AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_FlowPastCyl.rst

 Numerical setup
 ---------------

 In this section we review the content of the various input files for the flow past cylinder test case.
-To get additional information about the keywords discussed, the user is referred to section :ref:`sec:control`.
+To get additional information about the keywords discussed, the user is referred to :doc:`LMeXControls`.

 Test case and boundary conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^